Secret Ways to Lose Chinese English Accent? Forget about It!

 The Power of Accent

-Let’s be honest, if only you are not presented as a Harvard graduate student of English linguistics major, no one is expecting you to talk without an accent.
-Even those to whom you pass IELTS, TOEFL, or any other English test.
+Let’s be honest—unless you’re presenting yourself as a Harvard graduate with a major in English linguistics, no one expects you to speak without an accent.
+Not even the examiners who grade your IELTS, TOEFL, or any other English proficiency test.

 accent quote